 Constance Brewer – Editor

 Constance Brewer likes Tuxedo cats, Whiteline woodcuts, and Welsh Corgis most of all.
 She reads widely on things like fantasy, mythology, science, and crafts.
-Her poetry can be found in Door is a Jar, Anti-Heroin Chic, Sheila-Na-Gig, Montana Mouthful, Rappahannock Review, Harpur Palate, Crafty Poet II: A Portable Workshop, The Nassau Review, and the New Poets of the American West Anthology among other places.
-She is the author of the book, Piccola Poesie: A Nibble of 100 Short Form Poems.
+Her poetry can be found in Avalon Literary Review, ONE ART, Door is a Jar, Anti-Heroin Chic, Sheila-Na-Gig, Montana Mouthful, Rappahannock Review, Harpur Palate, Crafty Poet II: A Portable Workshop, The Nassau Review, and the New Poets of the American West Anthology among other places.
+She is the author of the book, Piccola Poesie: A Nibble of 100 Short Form Poems, and co-author with Kathleen Cassen Mickelson of Prayer Gardening (Kelsay).
 Constance has an MFA from the University of Buffalo (NY) and is the recipient of a Wyoming Arts Council Fellowship Grant in poetry.
 A former US Army officer with the Corps of Engineers, she misses blowing things up for her country.
 You can find out more on her website, Life on the Periphery.

 Her poetic influences include poets Dorianne Laux, Tracy K. Smith, W.S.
-Merwin, Nick Lantz, Carl Dennis, Rudy Francisco, Ocean Vuong, Naomi Shihab Nye, Marie Howe, and Charles Wright.
+Merwin, Nick Lantz, Carl Dennis, Ocean Vuong, Naomi Shihab Nye, Marie Howe, and Charles Wright.
 Constance is a fan of free verse but does enjoy a well-rhymed form poem.
 As an editor, she prefers attention to detail and poetic craft.
-Poems that resonate, offer a new look on a common theme, and show awareness of language will always get her attention.
-She loves poems that incorporate science and cosmology—both physical and religious.
+Poems that resonate, offer a new look on a common theme and show awareness of language will always get her attention.
+She loves poems that incorporate science and cosmology—both physical and philosophical.
 Don’t forget to nail that ending!

 Elya Braden – Assistant Editor